MENTAL HEALTH LITERACY

 - We encourage the cultivation of resilience through the awareness of available internal and external resources.

-Another very important component of this project is represented by information handouts for adolescents.
+Another very important component of this project is represented by informational handouts for adolescents.

-Through our information handouts for adolescents, we aim at casting light upon relevant information on six of the most frequently addressed topics related to mental health: ADHD, generalized anxiety, social anxiety, depression, specific phobias, anger, and frustration management.
+Through our informational handouts for adolescents, we aim to highlight relevant information on six of the most frequently addressed topics related to mental health: ADHD, generalized anxiety, social anxiety, depression, specific phobias, anger, and frustration management.

-The information is delivered in a simple, evidence-based manner, and simultaneously friendly and accessible for adolescents, to reduce the stigma associated with mental illness and to increase awareness of the importance of mental health.
+The information is delivered in a simple, evidence-based manner, and at the same time friendly and accessible for adolescents, to reduce the stigma associated with mental illness and to increase awareness of the importance of mental health.

 The handouts were created and edited by the psychologists of the Inocenți team in Cluj-Napoca, together with the Department of Psychology of the Babeș-Bolyai University and the resident doctors from the Pediatric Psychiatry and Addiction Clinic in Cluj-Napoca, under the supervision of Prof. dr. Viorel Lupu.